 Tips for Sports Personality of the Year

 The BBC Sports Team of the Year Award is also presented on the night.
-The current holders are the England Cricket team.
+The current holders are Liverpool FC.
 Unlike the main award, it’s not decided by public vote.

-With many sporting competitions set to be decided over the few months, there is plenty of time for contenders to emerge.
-Having just ended their 30-year wait for a league title, Liverpool will fancy their chances of lifting more silverware this year.
+With many sporting competitions set to be decided over the next few months, there is plenty of time for contenders to emerge.
+With back to back semi-finals in major tournaments, the England Football team will fancy their chances of lifting silverware this year.